 Brian M. Davies, Assistant Professor in the Dept. of Physics at Western Illinois University

-The Final exam will be on Tuesday, May 7 at 3 p.m. in the usual classroom, Currens 205.
+The final exam will be on Tuesday, May 6 at 3 p.m.
 It will be comprehensive and cover Ch.
 1 through 13.
+The final exam score will not be dropped, and it is worth 30% of your grade, so don't miss it!

-Physics 125 (Spring 2013) - General Physics II Syllabus Homework assignments Simulations and other resources Nuclear lectures (PowerPoint)
+Physics 125 (Spring 2014) - General Physics II Syllabus Homework assignments Additional Resources Nuclear lectures (PowerPoint)

 Courses taught previously at WIU (last time taught at WIU) [number of